-This appendix documents individual gage storm totals (within the 137 storms) that exceeded annual event criteria (one-year recurrence interval) during Water Year 2014.
+This appendix documents individual gage storm totals (out of 123 storms) that exceeded annual event criteria (one-year recurrence interval) during WY 2016.
 Within the storm period, if several precipitation periods were present at an individual gage and were separated by six hours or more, only the heaviest precipitation period was considered.
 Leading and trailing hourly precipitation amounts of less than 0.04 inches were ignored.
 Storm durations of one hour to three days were evaluated.
-The precipitation amounts for 1-year to 100-year recurrence intervals and the aforementioned storm durations for northeastern Illinois are given below in Table IV-1 (Huff and Angel, 1989).
+The precipitation amounts for 1-year to 100-year recurrence intervals and the aforementioned storm durations for northeastern Illinois are presented in Table IV-1 (Huff and Angel, 1989).